chenw7/Hand-Tracking/README.md

     If anaconda does not open, reinstall the application (possibly with a different version).

 8. Once anaconda has been installed, launch jupyter notebook and a new tab on your browser will be opened.
+It should look similar to the picture below.
 <img width="1145" alt="Screen Shot 2022-03-09 at 8 35 13 AM" src="https://user-images.githubusercontent.com/91576538/157349691-ad95c212-6de1-4f2c-8c7b-139b2470e00b.png">

-    Your tab should look similar to the one above.

 9. Hi